VNaveen124/VNaveen124/README.md

 ---

 ### 🧑‍💻 **Professional Summary**
-Detail-oriented **Cloud & DevOps Engineer** with **3+ years of hands-on experience** in automating cloud infrastructure, CI/CD pipelines, and containerized deployments.
+Detail-oriented **Cloud & DevOps Engineer** with **3 years 6 months of hands-on experience** in automating cloud infrastructure, CI/CD pipelines, and containerized deployments.
 Skilled in **AWS, Azure, and Kubernetes**, with a strong background in **Terraform, Ansible, Jenkins, and Docker**.
 Adept at implementing scalable cloud environments, optimizing costs, and ensuring secure, reliable infrastructure.
 Passionate about continuous improvement and problem-solving through automation and innovation.

 ---